solo-io/gloo-ref-arch/platform/prog-delivery/two-phased-with-os-gloo/README.md

             - version
 ```

-Now we can create routes that route to specific versions of the echo server.
-First, we'll update our virtual service
-to specify the `v1` subset to be used for our existing route:
+Then, we'll update our route to this upstream to specify the `v1` subset, like so:

 ```yaml
 apiVersion: gateway.solo.io/v1